eliotwrobson/pl-python-autograder-v2/README.md

-# pytest-pl-grader
+# pytest-prairielearn-grader

 A new version of the Python autograder for PrairieLearn, made using a pytest plugin.